albertllousas/supermarket-tdd-rest-kata/readme.md

 [Slides](https://slides.com/albertllousasortiz-1/supermarket-checkout-kata)

-We are going to implement a supermarket checkout, that basically calculates the total price given a list of items a customer have on the cart.
+We are going to implement a supermarket checkout, that basically calculates the total price given a list of **products** a customer have on the **cart**.

 In order to do that we will need and stock of the supermarket, it should have this information, at least: